Olaminiyi/Monitoring-Applications-in-Kubernetes-with-Prometheus-and-Grafana/README.md

 Prometheus collects metrics from target systems by scraping HTTP endpoints that expose these metrics in a specific format.
 Some of the methods are explain below:

-1. **Target Configuration:** This can be achieve in 2 ways for different environments.
+1. **Target Configuration:** This can be achieve in 2 ways for different environments
 - **Static Configuration:** You can configure Prometheus with a list of targets in its configuration file.
 This is useful for small or static environments where the list of targets doesn't change frequently.
 ```
 scrape_configs: